serlo/lenabi-migration-algorithm/README.md

 <img src="https://github.com/serlo/lenabi-migration-algorithm/raw/main/assets/bmbf.png" alt="Logo BMBF" title="BMBF" align="right" width="150" />

-The project on which this report is based was funded by the Federal Ministry of Education and Research (BMBF) under the funding code LENABI2.
-The author is responsible for the content of this publication.
+The project covered by this report has been financed by public means granted by the German Ministry for Education and Research under the funding code LENABI2.
+The responsibility for the content of this publication lies solely with the author.